alyssoncs/cirilo-algorithm/README.md

 ## Drawbacks

-The most obvious drawback of this solution is the increase on the space complexity, being an example of the space-time trade-off.
+The most obvious drawback of this solution is the increase on the space complexity, being an example of a space-time trade-off.

-It also introduces another variable in both the space and time complexity, the range of numbers in the arrays, the greater the numbers on the arrays get, the slower and heavy the algorithm will run, making it unusable if there is need to use bignums, or even big interval of integers as it was pointed on the reddit thread.
+It also introduces another variable in both the space and time complexity, the range of numbers in the arrays, the greater the numbers on the arrays get, the slower the algorithm will run and more memory it will consume, making it unusable if there is need to use bignums, or even big interval of integers as it was pointed on the reddit thread.

 For instance, assuming 32bit integers, computing the hash map for the array ``[INT_MIN, INT_MAX]`` would take at least 16GiB of memory.